mendix/docs/content/appstore/app-services/invoice-processing.md

 ## 2 Installation

-### 2.1 Obtaining Binding Keys
+### 2.1 Obtaining the Binding Keys {#obtain-keys}

 Invoice Processing is a premium Mendix product that is subject to a purchase and subscription fee.
-To successfully use this app service in your app, first you need to start a subscription or a trial to get a license token.
+To successfully use this app service in your app, first you need to start a subscription or a trial to get the binding keys.

 #### 2.1.1 Starting a Trial